bourumir-wyngs/rs-opw-kinematics/README.md

 takes URDF string rather than the file, provides error handling and much more control over how the solver is constructed from the extracted values.

-The URDF reader is currently unable to extract the parameter b (as shown in the diagram).
-In all the robots for which we had access to both URDF and OPW parameters, this parameter is clearly zero.
-Therefore, the extraction of this parameter cannot be tested.
+**Important:** The URDF reader assumes a robot with parallel base and spherical wrist and not an arbitrary robot.
+You can easily check this in the robot documentation or simply looking into the drawing.
+If the robot appears OPW compliant yet parameters are not extracted correctly, please submit a bug report, providing URDF file and expected values.
+In general, always test in simulator before feeding the output of any software to the physical robot.

 # Testing